SIDN/dbsclient/README.md

 # dbsclient
 A small Java client application to connect to DBS.

 This is an Eclipse-project that reuires the Maven plugin.
+Only useful for customers of SIDN's DBS-service.

 ## Background information
 * https://www.sidn.nl/a/sidn-services/domain-name-surveillance-service